aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_master_key.rst

 Adding CMK access through Grants
 --------------------------------

 One of the access control primitives offered by KMS is `Grants`_.
-Grants are designed for modular permissions delegations, including through programmatic updates.
-Grants work in conjunction with Key Policies as part of AWS KMS' access control features.
+Grants are designed for modular permissions definitions and work in conjunction with Key Policies as part of AWS KMS' access control features.

-Now you'll use KMS Grants to programmatically grant yourself permission to use the us-west-2 CMK for more operations, and observe in logs how the behavior changes.
+Now you'll use KMS Grants to give yourself permission to use the us-west-2 CMK for more operations and observe in logs how the behavior changes.
 Then you can revoke the permission and watch the behavior change again.

 The grant assignment and revocation are already scripted for you, but you're welcome to take a peek to see what it looks